resir014/resir014-tilde/_posts/2016-08-24-playlist-from-shuffle-1.md

 ## Rules

-* Put your favourite music player on shuffle and put every track being shuffled into your playlist, in order. **Do not** change the order in which they were shuffled.
+* Put your favourite music player on shuffle and select some of the the shuffled tracks into your playlist. **Do not** change the order in which they were shuffled.
 * There is no mandatory time limit for the playlists, but try to keep them below 2 hours long.

 Overall, the rules on how long your playlist should be is pretty laxed, the only important thing is to not alter the order of the shuffle.